microsoft/AirSim/docs/settings.md

 For explanation of other settings, please see [this article](https://docs.unrealengine.com/latest/INT/Engine/Rendering/PostProcessEffects/AutomaticExposure/).

 The `ImageType` element determines which image type the settings applies to.
 The valid values are described in [ImageType section](image_apis.md#available-imagetype).
 In addition, we also support special value `ImageType: -1` to apply the settings to external camera (i.e. what you are looking at on the screen).

+The `Gimble` element allows to freeze camera orientation for pitch, roll and/or yaw.
+This setting is ignored unless `ImageType` is -1.
+The `Stabilization` is defaulted to 0 meaning no gimble i.e. camera orientation changes with body orientation on all axis.
+The value of 1 means full stabilization.
+The value between 0 to 1 acts as a weight for fixed angles specified (in degrees, in world-frame) in `Pitch`, `Roll` and `Yaw` elements and orientation of the vehicle body.
+When any of the angles is ommitted from json or set to NaN, that angle is not stabilized (i.e. it moves along with vehicle body).

 Note that `CaptureSettings` element is json array so you can add settings for multiple image types easily.